raspberrypilearning/turtley-amazing/worksheet.md

   <iframe src="https://trinket.io/embed/python/88c91b8dfb" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 1. What do you think will happen in the code above?
 Click on **Run** to see if you were right.

+  `turtle.right(90)` turns the cursor 90 degress right.
+You can also turn left with `turtle.left(90)`.
+To change the amount that the cursor turns, simply change the value of degrees.

-1. Write the next lines of code to complete a square shape above and press **Run**.
+1. Complete the square shape you've started by adding the next lines of code and press **Run**.
 Keep trying until you get it right.

 ### Challenge
 *Try and complete each of the challenges below.*

-1. Draw a rectangle
+1. Draw a rectangle - Two of the four sides need to be longer.
-1. Draw a triangle
+1. Draw a triangle - How many degress do you need to turn?
-1. Draw a cross
+1. Draw a cross - Backwards and forwards work well together.
+2. Draw a circle - What happens if you turn lots?

 ## Changing colours
+The default colour for the pen used by the turtle cursor is black, and the default background colour is white.
+You can change the colours to make your shapes look even better.

 1. Look at the code below.
 It contains three variables called `R`, `G`, and `B`.